XCOLOR

 How to color a background

-To overlap your text on a colorful background, you can type the following code:
+To overlap your text on a colorful background, you can type the

 CODE